A patient’s Tummy Tuck diary

 The day before my surgery I went for a long walk to make the most of the fresh air, as for two days after surgery you’re pretty much bed-bound apart from pottering around your room to visit the en-suite.

-On the morning of the surgery, I had a phone call from the clinic with a message from Mr Richards that I should be fluids only – meaning I could only have water or black coffee or tea.
+On the morning of the surgery, I had a phone call from the clinic with a message from Aurora Clinics Founder that I should be fluids only – meaning I could only have water or black coffee or tea.
 I’d already received this information in my pre-op instructions, but the call made me feel good about the fact I was being well looked after and kept informed.

 On arriving at Aurora Clinics in High Wycombe I was anxious for a second or two, suddenly unsure about having this large procedure.
 Thankfully, I didn’t have time to dwell on it as I was efficiently booked in at the front desk (which resembled a hotel lobby), and then accompanied to my room.